pimoroni/st7789-python/README.md

 sudo pip install st7789
 ````

+You might also need to enable I2C and SPI in raspi-config.
 See example of usage in the examples folder.

 # Licensing & History